Ernawaty2024/credit-risk-classification/README.md

 - Generating a **confusion matrix** to summarize the prediction results.
 - Printing the **classification report** to display precision, recall, and F1-score for each class.

-The following question was answered: *How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?*

 ### 3. Write a Credit Risk Analysis Report
 A brief report summarizing the model's performance was written.
 This report, included in the README.md file, covers the following key points: